An algebraic model for rational torus-equivariant spectra: Model structures and equivalences on the algebraic categories

 together with lifts

 We take $X_0=Y\oplus K(I_0)$, and the subsequent objects and maps are constructed using the diagram

 where the lower horizontal is chosen to realize the inclusion of $\im (I_{s-1} \lra I_s)$ in $I_s$.
-The map $f_N: X\lra X_N$ is necessarily a homology isomorphism, and can be made into a monomorphism by taking a product with a suitable $P(I)$.
+The map $f_N: X\lra X_N$ is necessarily a quasi-isomorphism, and can be made into a monomorphism by taking a product with a suitable $P(I)$.

 This completes the sketch proof of the proposition. \end{proof}